 5) Control Your Time (L): While I was writing the novel, some other things I normally do had to be put on the back burner.
 Short story writing, responses to calls for submissions, marketing, and, notably THIS BLOG all suffered.
-In fact, it’s the reason you haven’t been reading much here for the past two weeks, and the reason that this is NOT a William Shakespeare’s Dune post.
+In fact, it’s the reason you haven’t been reading much here for the past two weeks.
 Working on it.
 It even means that blog posts have to be shorter.
 This, one, for example, has now taken all the time that I can give it, so I’m going to leave part two of it for tomorrow.

 6 thoughts on “Notes To The Author As A Young Man: How You Can Write A Novel In Three And A Half Months, And Still Have A Life.”

 I wish I was that focused, but then again, if I had a signed contract and a delivery date, I probably would be.